rhaversen/DOVS/Assignment_1/report.md

 The solution is provided in eval.ml.
 It includes a test function which tests the provided examples from the task description.

+The solution works by recursively evaluating the expression.
+The function pattern matches on the expression to determine the type of the expression.
+If the expression is a constant, the function simply returns the constant.

 ## Question 1:
 Does this function need to recursively explore its argument, and why (or why not)?